Alonso-del-Arte/blackjack/CONTRIBUTING.md

 # Guidelines for Hacktoberfest 2025 Contributors

-## Guideliones for "low-code" or "no-code" track contributors
+## Guidelines for "low-code" or "no-code" track contributors

 I need help with internationalization (i18n) and [FINISH WRITING]